VoltRipper

 Observed: ~8 mi and a ~12 hr recharge

-Sealed lead-acid is heavy and slow to charge vs. the lithium bikes; set expectations honestly.
+Razor's manual confirms a 36V pack made from three 12V/12Ah batteries (~432 Wh).
+Sealed lead-acid is heavy and slow to charge vs. lithium bikes.

 The verdict

 The Razor MX650 Dirt Rocket is how a lot of people first ride something that looks like a dirt bike — it's cheap (~$649), everywhere (Walmart, Target, Amazon), and genuinely fun.
 But be clear about what it is: a toy-grade electric ride-on for teens, not a real electric dirt bike.
-It runs a 650W motor, a lead-acid battery, and tops out at 17 mph, and it earns a VoltRipper Score of 49/100 — low on our absolute scale by design, because it's competing on a list that tops out at $13,000 race machines.
+It runs a 650W motor, a lead-acid battery, and tops out at 17 mph, and it earns a VoltRipper Score of 73/100 — a fair, class-appropriate result, because our Score judges it as the budget teen ride-on it is, not against $13,000 race machines.
 Judge it as affordable teen fun and it's a fine little bike; judge it as a Sur-Ron and it isn't remotely close.

 First, the reality check on the score